-With less to lose, will retiring Republicans desert Trump?
+Retiring Republicans show no signs, yet, of fleeing Trump

-WASHINGTON (AP) — Retiring congressional Republicans are a natural group to watch for defectors as Democrats’ impeachment inquiry of President Donald Trump builds steam.
-But they’re not crumbling yet.
+WASHINGTON (AP) — Top Republicans eager for a united GOP front will be eyeing retiring lawmakers for signs of cracking as Democrats’ impeachment inquiry of President Donald Trump heats up.
+So far, there’s no indication that the retirees are about to crack.

+Party leaders got a positive signal this week from departing Sen. Lamar Alexander, R-Tenn., who’s respected by both parties as an old-school defender of Senate prerogatives and is considered a gauge of moderate GOP sentiment.
+Alexander, 79, said that while it was “inappropriate” for Trump to have prodded foreign governments to investigate his political opponents, impeachment “would be a mistake.”

+It’s too early for many Republicans to take irrevocable positions on impeachment.
+No one knows what fresh evidence might emerge as investigators probe Trump’s effort to pressure Ukrainian leaders to provide damaging information about former Vice President Joe Biden, a Democratic presidential contender.

-While most are leaving politics and feeling less pressure to defend Trump, the retirees sound much like their GOP colleagues who are staying in Congress.
+But though most retirees are leaving politics and face less pressure to defend Trump, they’re acting much like their GOP colleagues who are sticking around.
 They’ve downplayed the case against Trump, criticized the impeachment investigation, been vague or said nothing.

-“Impeachment would be a mistake,” Sen. Lamar Alexander of Tennessee, a Republican bellwether on the issue, said in a statement Wednesday.
-He said while it was “inappropriate” for Trump to have prodded foreign governments to investigate his political opponents, next year’s election is “the right way to decide who should be president.”

-Alexander, 79, is retiring after four decades in politics.
-He’s respected by both parties as an independent voice who’s already taken on Trump, including opposing his efforts to unilaterally spend money on building a Mexican border wall.

-Congressional investigators are still studying Trump’s effort to pressure Ukrainian leaders to investigate former Vice President Joe Biden, a Democratic presidential contender.
-With uncertainty over what new evidence may emerge, it’s too early for many Republicans to announce a firm stance.

-But a look at the retirees themselves and at President Bill Clinton’s impeachment two decades ago provides reason to doubt that they’ll abandon Trump in droves.
+A look at the retirees themselves and at President Bill Clinton’s impeachment two decades ago helps explain why.

-The GOP’s four senators and 17 House members who have announced they are not seeking reelection next year are largely loyalists with little history of bucking party leaders.
+The GOP’s four senators and 17 House members who aren’t seeking reelection next year are largely loyalists with little history of bucking party leaders.
 Political consultants and academics consider past voting records and ideology key indicators of whether lame-duck lawmakers will abandon their party.

-“They’re sort of off the leash there, they can bark as much as they want” with their rhetoric, said Michael Romano, a political science professor at Virginia’s Shenandoah University who’s studied lame-duck lawmakers.
+“They can bark as much as they want” with their rhetoric, said Michael Romano, a political science professor at Virginia’s Shenandoah University who’s studied lame-duck lawmakers.
 “Whether or not that translates into an actual vote is kind of mitigated by ideology, a lot.”

-During Clinton’s impeachment, just two Democrats and six Republicans who were retiring, and none from the Senate, crossed party lines.
+During Clinton’s impeachment, just two House Democrats and six Republicans who were retiring, and none from the Senate, crossed party lines.
 The overwhelming number of defectors ran for reelection and won.

-In today’s hyperpartisan climate, if the House impeaches Trump, it seems hard to envision 20 Republicans in the Senate joining all Democrats for the two-thirds majority required to remove Trump from office.
-Some retiring Republicans might be reluctant to cast a futile vote against Trump after a lifetime of party loyalty.
-Others might view it as a way to burnish their reputations.
+In today’s hyperpartisan climate, if the House impeaches Trump, it seems hard to envision 20 Senate Republicans joining all Democrats for the two-thirds majority required to remove Trump from office.
+Some retiring Republicans might be reluctant to cast a futile vote against Trump after a lifetime of party loyalty, while others might view it as a way to burnish their reputations for independence.

 “You’ve just got to decide where the evidence lies and where you want your legacy to be,” said Republican pollster Jon McHenry.